jimhigson/oboe.js/writing/main/3_Background.md

 framework cannot be built in Javascript and needs to be implemented by the browser.

-The significant point to take from all 3 approaches is that they dichotomously split http usage into downloading and streaming, so that downloading and streaming are deliverd through channels which have little in common.
+The significant point the three approaches outlined above is that they dichotomously split http usage into downloading and streaming, so that downloading and streaming are delivered through channels which have little in common.
+While the mechanism of the streaming can be effectively hidden behind the API, these kinds of unnatural encodings do not lend themselves to a SOA mindset, we can hardly say that the plumbing is on the outside while the messages are rows in an html table (why not?)

 All incompatible with REST where the resource is simply sent via standard http.
 Server has to know if client is streaming and jump though